amitgaru2/nepali-datetime/docs/source/index.rst

 corresponding format string. ``datetime.strptime(date_string, format)`` is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``.

-For :class:`.time` objects, the format codes for year, month, and day should not be used, as time objects have no such values.
+For :class:`time` objects, the format codes for year, month, and day should not be used, as time objects have no such values.
 If they're used anyway, ``1975`` is substituted for the year, and ``1`` for the month and day.